Eva Ramstedt

 Eva Julia Augusta Ramstedt (15 September 1879 – 11 September 1974) was a Swedish physicist who specialized in radiology and studied under Nobel laureate Marie Curie.
 She was heavily involved in women's rights in academia and was among the founding members of an association for female academics now known as Kvinnliga Akademikers Förening.
 Due in part to the association's efforts, several legal changes were enacted that nudged Swedish female academics closer to having the same rights as their male colleagues, including a change to the Basic Laws of Sweden in 1909 and universal suffrage in 1921.

+Family background and social origin

+Ramstedt was born in Stockholm in 1879, the daughter of Johan Ramstedt—a politician and Governor-General who briefly served as Prime Minister of Sweden in 1905—and Henrika Charlotta Torén.
+She grew up in an environment with significant social and economic capital.

 Education

 Ramstedt was born in 1879, in Stockholm, Sweden to a family with notable socioeconomic capital due to her father, Johan Ramstedt's, work as a politician.
 She attended Uppsala University as an undergraduate and graduate student, and finished her doctorate on the properties of expanding liquids at Uppsala University in 1910.
 After earning her doctorate, Ramstedt studied under Marie Curie at Sorbonne University in Paris.